 The programme lasts for 2 years.
-In their first year trainees complete their PGCE training and in the second year they complete induction as an NQT.
+In their first year trainees complete their PGDE training and in the second year they complete induction as an Early Career Teacher.
 To be eligible for the programme, you’ll need at least a 2:1 or higher.
 Click here for further information about Teach First.

-School Direct offers two types of training places: the School Direct Training Programme and the School Direct Training Programme (salaried).
-Courses generally last a year, and you’ll train in at least two schools.
+School Direct courses generally last a year, and you’ll train in at least two schools.
 School Direct places are offered by a school or group of schools in partnership with an accredited teacher training institution.
 It is expected that trainees will work in the school or group of schools in which they trained, but there is no guarantee of employment.
 School Direct courses all result in qualified teacher status (QTS).
 Most courses also award a postgraduate certificate in education (PGCE) and/or master’s-level credits.
 Check the details of individual courses at: UCAS Teacher Training.

-School Direct Training Programme (salaried) will be open to graduates with three or more years’ career experience.
-Trainees will be employed as an unqualified teacher with a salary subsidised by the National College for Teaching and Leadership.
+School Direct (salaried) places are very limited and are open to graduates with three or more years’ career experience.
+Trainees will be employed as an unqualified teacher.
 The amount you earn will be dependent on the school you train in and the subject you’re teaching.
-Click here for further information about School Direct Training Programme and School Direct Training Programme (salaried).
+Click here for further information about School Direct Programmes.

 There’s a range of funding options available to support your teaching career.
 Depending on the subject you want to teach, you could receive a generous bursary or scholarship.
 You can access loans and grants to cover your tuition fees.
 More information about funding can be found at: Get into teaching funding options.